AndrewChenUoA/AVSS2018/workshops.md

 Researchers working on multimodal analysis of single source (such as image, audio, text) for public safety and healthcare are also encouraged to submit their original work.
 After the workshop, we intend to submit a special issue proposal in a reputable journal for extended papers of the workshop on the same topic.

+For more information, see the <a href="http://www.iitrpr.ac.in/mukesh/wnc/avss2018/mss18.html">website here</a>.
 <hr/>

 Workshop IV: <a href="https://cyber.bgu.ac.il/svss2018/">**Security of Video Surveillance Systems (SVSS 2018)**</a>